(1931-)

 In 1982, Shatner took on a new leading television role in T. J. Hooker, as a veteran police officer who returns to a street beat.
 The supporting cast included Heather Locklear and Adrian Zmed as younger officers who work with and look up to Shatner’s character.
 Unlike the original Star Trek series, T. J. Hooker was immediately popular with television audiences.

-READ More: How to make a cheap product photography box
+READ More: How to Iron Clothes

 Shatner remained a fixture on television even after T. J. Hooker went off the air, becoming the host for Rescue 911 in 1989.
 This was an early entry into the reality television genre, featuring reenactments of emergency situations.